duttatrey/duttatrey.github.io/outreach.md

 ![MathsCraft NZ](/assets/images/mathscraft.jpg)

-Recently, I volunteered at Christchurch MathsCraft Day this May 2021.
+Recently, I volunteered at Christchurch MathsCraft Day in May 2021.

 ---